 Overview

-Our team of seven dedicated Teaching Assistants, led by the Special Educational Needs Co-ordinator (SENCo) aim to support the inclusion and needs of our Special Educational Needs (SEN) pupils.
+Our team of eight dedicated Teaching Assistants, led by the Special Educational Needs & Disabilities Co-ordinator (SENDCo) aim to support the inclusion and needs of our Special Educational Needs (SEN) pupils.
 A child or young person has SEN if they have a learning difficulty or disability which requires special educational provision to be made for him or her.
 SEN pupils require additional provision – that is additional to or different from that made generally for other children or young people of the same age.

 We support pupils with a broad range of needs including: